Latest News

 3) Speaking ‘Spanglish’

-With Mexico sharing its northern border with the U.S.A, there is a strong American-English influence on Mexican Spanish vocabulary, particularly in northern areas which border the U.S.A.
+If you think about Spain Spanish vs Mexican Spanish, it is obvious that Mexico sharing its northern border with the USA would have a strong American-English influence on its vocabulary, particularly in northern areas which border the USA.

 Here are a few examples of some of these anglicisms: